OpenEvalProject/evals/manuscripts/elife-99478/v1/manuscript.md

 Prior to the two MEG sessions, each subject was invited for a behavioral practice session.
 This session consisted of eight blocks of the task and was therefore slightly longer than the MEG experiment.
 We screened the participants for red–green blindness, checked MEG and MRI contraindications, and instructed them in the behavioral task before participants started to practice the task.
 In addition to the feedback presented at the end of each block as in the MEG part of the study, subjects received trial-wise feedback in this first session.
 If their response deviated more than 30° from the cued motion direction, we presented feedback (‘>30°!’).
 Thereby they could practice to be as precise as possible for the MEG sessions.

-## MEG recording and preprocessing
+### MEG recording and preprocessing

-## Data acquisition
+#### Data acquisition

 We recorded MEG with a whole-head MEG system (Omega 2005; VSM MedTech Ltd, Port Coquitlam, Canada) with 275 axial gradiometers (271 active) at a sampling rate of 1200 Hz and without online filtering.
 Additionally, we recorded electrocardiogram (ECG), vertical and horizontal electrooculograms (EOG) as well as continuous gaze position and pupil dilation of the right eye by an MEG-compatible eye tracker (Eyelink CL 1000, SR Research Ltd).
 Head position was continuously recorded via head localization coils placed at the nasion and above both ear canal entrances using ear plugs.
 The initial head position was saved at the beginning of the first MEG session and presented to the participants for repositioning at the beginning of the second session as well as throughout each session if repositioning was necessary.
 Behavioral responses were recorded with an MEG-compatible trackball (Current Designs Inc), enabling subjects to continuously recall motion directions.

-## Preprocessing
+### Preprocessing

 MEG data were preprocessed using the python-based M/EEG analysis toolbox MNE (version 0.22.0; Gramfort et al., 2013).
 The MEG signal was first notch filtered at 50 Hz and up to 250 Hz in steps of 50 Hz to remove line noise and then cut into trials from 1000 ms before S1 onset until 500 ms after response onset.
 Trials containing SQUID jump artifacts were manually identified and excluded.
 The remaining trials were then high-pass filtered (1 Hz) and decomposed via independent component analysis (ICA) with the FastICA method implemented in MNE.
 The decomposition was then applied to the notch-filtered continuous data, and ICs representing cardiac and ocular activity were identified via correlation with ECG and EOG signals.
 The notch-filtered continuous data were then low-pass filtered at 25 Hz and cut for the respective analysis.
 To analyze reactivations of the previous target direction, the data were cut into one long epoch (last second of the ITI up until the end of the retro-cue delay).
 For the analysis regarding the directions of the current trial, we used three epochs per trial: S1 encoding and maintenance (called S1 epoch), S2 encoding and maintenance (called S2 epoch), and retro-cue presentation and delay (called retro-cue epoch).
 The epochs started 200 ms before stimulus/retro-cue onset and lasted until 1500 ms after stimulus/retro-cue onset.
 For the S1/S2 epochs, only 1300 ms after stimulus onset were included in the analysis as those reflected the presentation + delay time.
 Those epochs were baseline-corrected (–200 to 0 ms), the previously identified ICs reflecting cardiac and ocular activity were removed, and the data resampled at 300 Hz.

-## Statistical analysis
+### Statistical analysis

-## Behavioral analysis
+#### Behavioral analysis

 First, we excluded trials in which the response error was at least 3 SDs higher than the subject’s mean response error, or in which the response time exceeded 20 s, indicating potential attentional lapses.
 We also excluded the first trial of each block, as serial dependence cannot occur on those trials, and demeaned the response errors by subtracting the overall mean response error of a participant from each individual response error to remove general individual response biases independent of serial dependence.

 The evaluation of serial dependence was based on individual response errors, defined as the deviation between presented and entered direction.
 The errors were sorted regarding the difference between the target stimulus of the current trial and the target stimulus from the previous trial, as well as the relation of difference between the current item and the item of the previous trial (CW or counter-clockwise [CCW]).
 The difference was computed by subtracting the direction of the current item from the direction of the item of the previous trial.
 Therefore, when the current item was oriented more CW or more CCW, this resulted in a negatively or positively signed distance, respectively.
 A mean response error for a signed distance (distance * relation) deviating from 0 indicated a systematic response bias.
 When the sign of this systematic bias matched the sign of the distance between the directions, it indicated an attractive response bias.
 Conversely, an opposite sign of the systematic bias compared to the signed distance indicated a repulsive response bias.
 In addition, the signed response errors were sorted according to the color congruence between the two items (same vs. different color).
 The individual mean response biases were used to evaluate the serial dependence per color congruence level.
 We fitted the first derivative of a Gaussian curve DoG; for example, (1), a model which is usually used to describe serial dependence.
-The DoG, given by(1)y=xawce−(wx)2\begin{document}$$\displaystyle y=xawce^{-\left (wx\right)^{2}}$$\end{document}
+The DoG, given by

+$$
+y=xawce^{−(wx)^{2}}
+$$

 was fitted to the pooled mean response biases of all subjects (similar to the procedure by Fritsche et al., 2017) per factor level, that is, one data point per subject and distance for the respective factor level.
-In the DoG, x is the relative direction difference of two stimuli, a is the amplitude of the curve peak, w scales the curve width, and c is the constant y2/e−0.5\begin{document}$y\sqrt{2}/e^{-0.5}$\end{document}.
+In the DoG, x is the relative direction difference of two stimuli, a is the amplitude of the curve peak, w scales the curve width, and c is the constant $y\sqrt{2}/e^{−0.5}$.
 The w parameter was constrained to a value range of 0.01–0.1.
 We optimized the log likelihoods of our curve fitting using Bayesian adaptive direct search (BADS; Acerbi and Ma, 2017).
 BADS alternates between a series of fast, local Bayesian optimization steps and a systematic, slower exploration of a mesh grid.
 To estimate the variability of the parameters a and w, we bootstrapped the DoG curve fit 1000 times, sampling the data with replacement on each iteration, and computed the standard deviation of the resulting bootstrapped distributions of a (see Fischer et al., 2020) for a similar procedure.
 To assess the significance of serial dependence on a group level, we used permutation tests, that is, we randomly inverted the signs of each participant’s mean response error, fitted a new DoG model to the pooled group data, and collected the resulting amplitude parameters a in a permutation distribution.
 We repeated this permutation procedure 1000 times and reported the percentage of permutations that led to equal or higher values for a than the one estimated for the empirical data as p-values.
 The significance level was set to α = 0.05 (one-sided permutation test).

-## MEG analysis
+### MEG analysis

-## IEM analysis
+#### IEM analysis

 To reconstruct motion directions from neural signals, we used the so-called IEM technique (Sprague et al., 2018).
 We built an encoding model characterizing motion direction-selective responses in the MEG signal with the underlying assumption that the MEG signal in each sensor reflects a weighted sum of neural activity revealed by different motion directions.
 Our model consisted of a basis set of 18 channels spanning the room of 0–360° with centers in steps of 20°.
 The channels had the shape of sinusoids raised to the 18th power (adapted from Ester et al., 2015; Sprague, 2016).
 This model was applied to the MEG data, which was separated into a training and a test dataset.
 For each subject, we trained the model on one MEG session and tested it on the other one in two iterations, so that each MEG session was once training and once test data, and training and test data were independent.
 To analyze the currently relevant motion directions, we applied this reconstruction approach to the three types of epochs (S1 epoch, S2 epoch, and post-cue epoch) separately, and in each epoch, the currently relevant direction was the aim of the reconstruction (S1 epoch: S1 direction, S2 epoch: S2 direction, post-cue epoch: cued target direction).
 To increase the signal-to-noise ratio, the epoched data were averaged across time bins of 100 ms, centered on 50 ms, 150 ms, etc. after epoch onset.
 This led to 13 analysis time points for the S1 and S2 epoch and 15 analysis time points for the post-cue epoch.
 For each epoch, the directions were reconstructed for each time point separately in a time point by time point fashion.
 To check for reactivations of the previous target direction, we applied the same analysis on the last second of the ITI and the whole time course of the current trial, resulting in 51 analysis time points.
 This time, the aim of the reconstruction was the previous target direction; therefore, the data were trained and tested on this direction.

-In the first step, we modeled the activation of each sensor as a weighted sum of filter responses:(2)B1= C1W\begin{document}$$\displaystyle B_{1}=\ C_{1}W$$\end{document}
+In the first step, we modeled the activation of each sensor as a weighted sum of filter responses:

+$$
+B_{1}= C_{1}W
+$$

 B1 is the MEG signal in each sensor at a given time point (n trials * n sensors), C1 the modeled response of each channel given the presented direction in each trial (n trials * n channels) and W a weight matrix representing the contribution of each channel to the measured signal in each sensor (n channels * n sensors).
-W was estimated by using ordinary least-squares regression:(3)W^=(C1TC1)−1C1TB1\begin{document}$$\displaystyle \hat{W} = \left(C_1^T C_1\right)^{-1} C_1^T B_1$$\end{document}
+W was estimated by using ordinary least-squares regression:

+$$
+W^=(C_{1}^{T}C_{1})^{−1}C_{1}^{T}B_{1}
+$$

-In the second step, we inverted W and applied it to the independent test MEG data B2 (n sensors * n trials) to compute the estimated channel responses Ĉ2 (n channels * n trials):(4)C^2=(W^TW^)−1W^TB2\begin{document}$$\displaystyle \hat{C}_2 = \left(\hat{W}^T \hat{W}\right)^{-1} \hat{W}^T B_2$$\end{document}
+In the second step, we inverted W and applied it to the independent test MEG data B2 (n sensors * n trials) to compute the estimated channel responses Ĉ2 (n channels * n trials):

+$$
+C^_{2}=(W^^{T}W^)^{−1}W^^{T}B_{2}
+$$

 The estimated channel responses Ĉ2 were transformed from the channel space back to the direction space by weighting Ĉ2 with each channel’s sensitivity from the basis set.
 Those reconstructed channel responses were then circularly shifted to a common center (180°).
 This whole reconstruction procedure was done separately per subject, session, epoch, and time point, and this was iterated 20 times.
 Across those iterations, the centers of the basis set were shifted by 1° so that the channel centers were evenly spaced in steps of 1° across the whole direction space as a result of those iterations.
 The single-trial reconstructions were then analyzed in two different ways, described in the following paragraphs.

-## Shifts of the reconstructed direction
+#### Shifts of the reconstructed direction

 The main goal of our analysis was to examine potential shifts of the neural representation in relation to the target item of the previous trial.
 Therefore, the single-trial reconstructions were ordered in two groups, those with a previous target that was CW oriented in relation to the currently relevant item and those with a previous target that was CCW oriented.
 The CCW reconstructions were flipped along the direction space.
 Thereby, for both CW and CCW trials, a negative deviation of the maximum of the reconstruction from 180° indicated an attraction toward the previous target, whereas a positive deviation indicated a repulsion.
 Those reconstructions were then first averaged within each possible motion direction and then across them to account for different presentation numbers of the directions.
 This averaged reconstruction was obtained for each iteration (see above) and then later averaged across sessions.
 Thereby, the analysis resulted in a reconstruction per participant, epoch, and time point.
 In the next step, the fidelity of those reconstructions was assessed per epoch and time point to identify time points with significant direction information in the MEG signal.
 A fidelity above 0 indicates a meaningful direction signal and was obtained by projecting the polar vector of the reconstruction at every direction angle (in steps of 1°) onto the common center (180°).
 The length of this projected vector indicates the information strengths of the reconstruction at each angle.
-The fidelity F was obtained by averaging those information strengths:(5)F=mean(r(θ)cos⁡(θ))\begin{document}$$\displaystyle F=mean\left (r\left (\theta \right) \cos \left (\theta \right)\right)$$\end{document}
+The fidelity F was obtained by averaging those information strengths:

+$$
+F=mean(r(\theta)cos⁡(\theta))
+$$

 We identified the time points in each epoch with significant direction reconstruction fidelity by computing a one-sided cluster-based permutation test (as implemented in MNE) against zero.
 As the effect of the neural shift was expected to be very small, we averaged the reconstructions in each epoch only over those time points that showed significant reconstruction fidelity and thus interpretable data.
 To examine systematic shifts, we then tested if the maximum of the reconstruction was systematically different from the common center (180°).
 For display purposes, we subtracted the reconstructed maximum from 180° to compute the direction shifts.
 A positive shift thus reflected attraction, and a negative shift reflected repulsion.

-## Statistical inference of shifts
+#### Statistical inference of shifts

 To assess the significance of potential shifts, we used a bootstrapping procedure similar to Ester et al., 2020.
 To this aim, we randomly selected reconstructions from 10 participants (with replacement), then computed the mean reconstruction over the resampled participants and collected the shift.
 This was done on 10,000 iterations.
 The distribution of shifts was then used to examine if the observed shift was significantly larger than zero.
 A shift was significant when 95% of the resampling iterations led to a shift equal to or higher than 0°, that is, we conducted a one-sided bootstrapping test as we expected an attraction, which was indicated by a shift larger than 0°.
 To obtain an indicator for the variability of the shifts, the middle 95% of shifts resulting from the described resampling procedure are reported.
 Thus, our bootstrapping procedure relied on (1) detecting an offset against zero and (2) evaluating the robustness of the observed effect across participants.
 As such, it contrasts with the frequently used permutation approach that assesses whether an empirical neural shift is more extreme than the permutation distribution.
 The permutation approach seemed more suited to assess the magnitude of the shift, which in our study was not a priority.
 Therefore, we reasoned that bootstrapping was better suited to assess the direction of the neural shift and its robustness across participants.

-## Correlation between neural representation and behavioral response
+#### Correlation between neural representation and behavioral response

 In addition, we correlated the maximum of single-trial reconstructions with the upcoming behavioral response to test whether shifts in behavior and in the neural signal on a single-trial level were systematically related to each other.
 Both behavioral and neural shifts in any direction (CW or CCW) in a single-trial response can originate from or be modulated by different sources like, for example, noise in the motor response, but they can also result from attractive serial dependence that can be observed by averaging over trials.
 We collected the reconstructions before flipping them with regard to the previous target and removed trials where the behavioral response deviated more than three SDs from the individual response error.
 Then we computed the circular correlation between the deviation of the reconstructed maximum from the presented direction and the response error for each participant, session, epoch, and time point.
 For S1 and S2 epochs, only epochs from trials where the respective item was cued as the response target were included.

-## Statistical inference of correlations
+#### Statistical inference of correlations

 The obtained correlation coefficients were averaged across sessions and then time points for each epoch with a correlation significantly differing from zero were identified by computing a one-sided cluster-based permutation test (as implemented in MNE) against zero.

-## Reconstruction of previous target direction
+#### Reconstruction of previous target direction

 We also examined whether the neural signals of the current trial contained memory traces of the previous target direction.
 Therefore, another IEM analysis was employed, but this time trained and tested on the target direction of the previous trial throughout the last second of the ITI and the current trial.
 Time points that contained significant direction information from the previous target were identified by computing the fidelity of the reconstructions as described above and tested against zero with a one-sided cluster-based permutation test.

-## Multiple comparison correction
+#### Multiple comparison correction

 In order to correct for multiple comparisons, we applied an FDR correction (Benjamini–Hochberg) to those analyses that resulted in one p-value per epoch, that is, the bootstrapping tests of the shifts against zero, and reported these corrected values alongside the original ones.
 Furthermore, for cluster-based permutation tests that were applied to each epoch individually, we multiplied p-values higher than the minimally possible (p < 0.002) for significant clusters by the number of epochs (3), thus resulting in a Bonferroni correction.

-## Software
+### Software

 All behavioral analysis was performed with MATLAB, 2019 and the following toolboxes/functions: Circular Statistics Toolbox (Berens, 2009), BADS (Acerbi and Ma, 2017), and EzyFit v2.44 (Moisy, 2016).
 The MEG analysis was performed with Python 3.8 in the distribution v.2020.11 (Anaconda, 2020) using spyder v.4.1.5 (Raybaut, 2009) and the following toolboxes: autoreject v0.2.2 (Jas et al., 2017), MNE v0.22.0 (Gramfort et al., 2013), numpy v1.19.2 (Harris et al., 2020), pandas v1.1.3 (McKinney, 2010; The Pandas Development Team, 2020), and scipy v1.5.2 (Virtanen et al., 2020).